 Serve your guests from a traveling bar cart #Reception Advice#beverages#reception#steal-this-idea December 14 2016 | Catherine Clark bijouxandbits Industrial Bar Cart from The Angry Oak Related Post Chocolate-fiends: This grasshopper julep could be your chocolate signature cocktail Hey, chocolate lovers: are you in need of a really good chocolate signature cocktail, or even an idea for a unity cocktail?
 This grasshopper julep...
 Read more Whether you're serving champagne, wine, local beers, a signature cocktail, or going for mocktails at a dry wedding, rolling around a traveling bar cart is a pretty rad way to serve the booze.
 Instead of setting up a bar, have someone go from table to table serving up custom drinks.
 If it's too cumbersome for the entire night, you could roll it around only at certain points: a champagne toast, during cocktail hour, whenever strikes the right note for a toast!
 More drinky drink ideas: Designate a special cup for the bride (and other things I learned on Insta this week) How's this for a clever wedding idea to steal: If you designate a special cup (like this R2D2 cup!) for the bride, you can use it to signal to the… Read More Are you planning a traveling bar cart for your reception?
 Tell us about it in the comments!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Rings sorted!
 Harry Potter wedding rings for all four Hogwarts houses NEXT What crying after the engagement party taught me about wedding planning Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.